 • Pregnant women - 200 - 300 mg per day (2 - 3 tablets or 20 - 30 ml of syrup).

-The duration of taking Ferrum Lek syrup or tablets for the treatment of anemia is 3 - 5 months (up to the normalization of blood hemoglobin parameters).
-However, after that, for another 2 to 3 months, it is necessary to continue taking Ferrum Lek in dosages for the treatment of latent anemia (1 tablet or 10 ml of syrup per day) in order to replenish the depot.
+The duration of taking Ferrum Lek syrup or tablets for the treatment of anemia is 3 – 5 months (until blood hemoglobin levels normalize).
+However, after this, it is necessary to continue taking Ferrum Leka in dosages for the treatment of latent anemia (1 tablet or 10 ml of syrup per day) for another 2 - 3 months in order to replenish the depot.

 Ferrum Lek injections (injections) – instructions for use

-Intramuscular and intravenous injection should be done only if a person, for whatever reason, cannot take Ferrum Lek in tablets or syrup.
-Intravenous administration of the solution can be used to normalize the hemoglobin level after severe blood loss (more than 400 ml).
+Intramuscular and intravenous injections should be done only if a person for some reason cannot take Ferrum Lek in tablets or syrup.
+Intravenous administration of the solution can be used to normalize hemoglobin levels after severe blood loss (more than 400 ml).
 It should be remembered that Ferrum Leka injections are used only for the treatment of anemia.
-The introduction of solutions intravenously or intramuscularly for the prevention or elimination of latent iron deficiency is not used.
+The administration of solutions intravenously or intramuscularly for the purpose of preventing or eliminating latent iron deficiency is not used.

-The daily dosage of Ferrum Lek solution for intramuscular administration for anemia of any severity is the same and amounts to 1 ampoule (100 mg) for adults, 1/4 ampoule for children weighing less than 6 kg and half an ampoule for children weighing 6-10 kg.
-This means that once a day, a person is injected with the entire daily dosage of the drug.
-Moreover, the solution is injected every day.
+The daily dosage of Ferrum Lek solution for intramuscular administration for anemia of any severity is the same and is 1 ampoule (100 mg) for adults, 1/4 ampoule for children weighing less than 6 kg and half an ampoule for children weighing 6 - 10 kg.
+This means that the entire daily dosage of the drug is administered to a person once a day.
+Moreover, the solution is administered every day.

 The maximum daily dosage for intravenous or intramuscular administration is 200 mg of iron, which corresponds to two ampoules.

-The duration of intravenous or intramuscular administration of Ferrum Leka depends on the general iron deficiency in the body, which is calculated using a special formula or determined from a reference table.
+The duration of intravenous or intramuscular administration of Ferrum Leca depends on the general deficiency of iron in the body, which is calculated using a special formula or determined using a reference table.
 Based on the calculated total iron deficiency in the body, the number of ampoules required to replenish it is calculated.
-Then, with intramuscular injection, an injection is made every day, introducing a daily dosage, until the calculated number of ampoules is used.
-And the solution is injected intravenously according to the above scheme, but also until all the calculated ampoules are used.
-For example, it is estimated that a person needs 15 ampoules of Maltofer to treat anemia.
-This means that within 15 days he needs to inject one ampoule of the solution intramuscularly every day, after which the course of treatment is considered complete.
-And intravenously, it is necessary to inject one ampoule 1 - 3 times a week, respectively, the course of treatment will be completed when all 15 ampoules are used.
+Then, with intramuscular administration, an injection is given every day, introducing the daily dosage, until the calculated number of ampoules is used.
+And the solution is administered intravenously according to the above scheme, but also until all the calculated ampoules are used.
+For example, according to estimates, a person needs 15 ampoules of Maltofer to treat anemia.
+This means that for 15 days every day he needs to administer one ampoule of the solution intramuscularly, after which the course of treatment is considered complete.
+And one ampoule must be administered intravenously 1–3 times a week; accordingly, the course of treatment will be completed when all 15 ampoules have been used.

-The number of ampoules for intramuscular or intravenous administration for the full course of treatment is calculated by the formula:
+The number of ampoules for intramuscular or intravenous administration for a full course of treatment is calculated using the formula:

 Total iron deficiency is calculated using the following formula:

-In this formula, the normal hemoglobin level is considered to be 130 with a body weight of less than 35 kg, and 150 with a weight of more than 35 kg.
-Iron reserves are taken equal to 500 with a body weight of more than 35 kg and is calculated based on the ratio of 15 per 1 kg of weight for a person weighing less than 35 kg.
-That is, for children less than 35 kg in weight, the iron reserves are calculated individually by multiplying the weight in kg by 15.
-These parameters are substituted into the formulas and calculated.
+In this formula, the normal hemoglobin level is considered to be 130 for body weight less than 35 kg, and 150 for body weight more than 35 kg.
+Iron reserves are taken to be 500 for a body weight of more than 35 kg and are calculated based on the ratio of 15 per 1 kg of weight for a person weighing less than 35 kg.
+That is, for children weighing less than 35 kg, iron reserves are calculated individually by multiplying the weight in kg by 15.
+These parameters are substituted into formulas and calculated.

-In addition to accurately calculating the number of ampoules required for the full course of treatment for anemia, you can use the special table below.
-It shows the approximate number of ampoules of solution for intravenous or intramuscular administration, required for the treatment of anemia of varying severity, depending on body weight.
+In addition to accurately calculating the number of ampoules required for a full course of anemia treatment, you can use the special table below.
+It shows the approximate number of ampoules of solution for intravenous or intramuscular administration required for the treatment of anemia of varying severity depending on body weight.

-Body weight, kg The number of ampoules with a solution for intravenous or intramuscular administration per course of treatment
+Body weight, kg Number of ampoules with solution for intravenous or intramuscular administration per course of treatment

 5 1.5 ampoules1,5 1,5 1